What services do you need to launch a product, service or brand?

 We have strategic people in each of our locations and access to tools like VoxPopMe and Global Web Index to be able to generate research insights.

 Selecting the right agency to launch your product, service or brand can be challenging.
 As an integrated agency, Five by Five can manage most components of a campaign apart from media planning and buying.
 We recommend searching the Clutch directory to find potential media buyers.
-You can also check out The Manifest, another industry research platform.
+You can also check out The Manifest, or another industry research platform called Wimgo.
 We also hold several partnerships with various media buying providers in each of our markets.
 They share our values and independence so let us know if you’d like an introduction.

 By Matt Lawton